Lachlan00/AusPlantScrape/README.md

 base_dir = './images/' # where you want to save the images to
 ```

-The program will save the images into directories based first on *group*, then *family* and then *genus_species_sub.var*.
-Each of the species directory will contains all available images for that plant.
-Once this is done you can simply execute the program and the images will be downloaded:
+Once this is done you can simply execute the program and the images will be downloaded.
+See below for an example output.

 ```bash
 python plant_scraper.py
 ```

-Image metadata will also be downloaded with the image links and photographer the image is to be attributed to.
 Your input plant list should be in the following format.
-See the `example-plant-list.csv` file.
+See the `example-plant-list.csv` file.s

 group | family | genus | species | sub.var
 --- | --- | --- | --- | ---